3 Pitfalls to Avoid When Training Staff

 Staff members who are not part of the crisis response team are often interacting with an individual before the response team is called and until they arrive.
 Their responses and attitudes can be critical in diffusing the stress and anxiety of irrational individuals.
 In fact, if they respond appropriately, the crisis response team might not be needed at all.

 When untrained staff members are confronted with potentially dangerous behavior, it is more likely they will respond instinctually with a "fight or flight" response.
 Neither fighting nor fleeing is consistent with one's duty of care.
 The body's fight response will usually cause a disruptive person's behavior to escalate further.
 A flight response from staff — admittedly the best option in some situations — may create an even less safe situation as the disruptive individual is left alone.
 Training helps to transform those instinctive responses into more appropriate interventions.

 By training all staff, every employee gains the skills and confidence to intervene safely.
-Staff who are closest to a given patient or situation are often in the best position to diffuse escalating behavior and eliminate the need for a crisis response team call.
+Staff who are closest to a given patient or situation are often in the best position to defuse escalating behavior and eliminate the need for a crisis response team call.
 Therefore, it is best if all employees have a foundation in the same training, even if a crisis response team or security staff has more specialized training in responding to violence.

 Pitfall No. 2 — Using the 'One and Done' Approach